AI Use Cases/Professional Services

 The Problem

 Professional Services firms rely on fragmented network monitoring across Workday, Salesforce, and Microsoft infrastructure, but lack integrated visibility into anomalous access patterns that could signal credential compromise, unauthorized resource access, or data exfiltration.
-IT teams manually review logs and alerts from disconnected systems - a process that consumes 15-20 hours weekly per analyst while false positives from legacy SIEM tools create alert fatigue that masks genuine threats.
+IT teams manually review logs and alerts from disconnected systems - a process that eats hours of every analyst's week while false positives from legacy SIEM tools create alert fatigue that masks genuine threats.
 This operational drag is compounded by compliance requirements: SOX audits demand documented detection timelines, SEC independence rules require immediate flagging of unauthorized access to client data, and IRS Circular 230 obligations mean tax advisory teams face penalties if breaches compromise client confidentiality.

 Revenue & Operational Impact

 When anomalies go undetected or are discovered late, the downstream impact is severe.
 A delayed breach discovery can trigger client notification costs, regulatory investigation fees, and - critically for Professional Services - loss of client certifications or audit clearances that directly block new engagements.
 Firms operating on fixed-fee models see project margins collapse when incident response consumes unbudgeted labor.
-Resource management systems like Maconomy show utilization rate drops of 8-12% during breach response periods, and client retention rates decline 15-25% following security incidents that undermine trust in advisory relationships.
+Resource management systems like Maconomy make the cost visible: utilization dips during breach response periods, and client relationships built on trust in the advisory role get harder to retain after a security incident.

 Why Generic Tools Fail

 Generic endpoint detection and response (EDR) tools and standard SIEM platforms fail because they don't understand Professional Services operational context.
 They flag normal behavior - consultants accessing client systems remotely, bulk file transfers for deliverables, off-hours work during proposal crunch - as threats.
-Without domain-specific baseline modeling, firms either ignore 95% of alerts or spend weeks tuning rules, leaving true anomalies buried in noise.
+Without domain-specific baseline modeling, firms either ignore nearly every alert or spend weeks tuning rules, leaving true anomalies buried in noise.

 The AI Solution